 These are just some of the most basic additional modifications one can make to their UTV to make them a little bit safer than they already are.

-- LED Headlights – I don’t think anyone would disagree with me when I say that seeing where you’re going is one of the most important factor when it comes to safety.
+- LED Headlights – I don’t think anyone would disagree with me when I say that seeing where you’re going is one of the most important factors when it comes to safety.

-- Mounted Light bar – The more light the better, that’s why this forward mounted light bar is a great addition if you’re planning on doing any night driving.
+- Mounted Light bar – The lighter the better, that’s why this forward mounted light bar is a great addition if you’re planning on doing any night driving.

-- Four point racing harness – UTVs have factory installed over the shoulder seat belts, but sometimes, especially in faster racing UTVs you need some more protection.
-Racing harnesses hold you in place from all sides, making sure that you’re that you’re nice and secure inside your UTV.
+- Four point racing harness – UTVs have a factory installed over the shoulder seat belts, but sometimes, especially in faster racing UTVs you need some more protection.
+Racing harnesses hold you in place from all sides, making sure that you’re nice and secure inside your UTV.

 - Door Nets – If installing full on doors isn’t your style, or perhaps you prefer the breeze of an open door is your prerogative, door nets clip into place and keep you from falling out, should anything happen to your seatbelts.

 - Flags – Again, flags are useful to let those around you know where you are.
 A common alternative to the typical orange flag is lengths of LEDs on rods that stick up over the top of the UTV.
 This allows people to know where you are even in the dark.